PatrickWWWANG/Leetcode/Day67.md

 Check cycle: slow pointer and fast pointer, if they meet in iteartion, there is cycle.
 Find start of cycle: linked list = l (head to start of cycle) + l1 (start of cycle to slow and fast meet) + l2 (slow and fast meet to start of cycle). l = k * (l1 + l2) + l2.
 Move two pointers together from head and meet point, they will meet at the start of cycle.

+## Hash Table

+### 242 Valid Anagram
+Use a dict to store number of appearences of characters in s and subtract each appearence in t.
+Can use python ord() function to check the unicode int of the character.
+Can use a list rather than a dictionary as the hash map in this problem.

+### 349 Intersection of Two Arrays
+Use set() method to remove duplicates and check if each item in set1 is also in set2.
+In python, can use list(set1 & set2) to find the intersection and output as a list.

+### 202 Happy Number
+A number is not a happy number when the sum digit square appears twice in the loop.
+Store all sum digit square in a set.
+Return True when sum digit square is 1 and return False when sum digit square is already in the set.

+### 1 Two Sum
+Use a dictionary to store (target - nums) : index when iterating the list.
+If a number is in the keys of the dictionary, we find the two numbers that sum to the target and can return the indexes.